fbpx

 Becoming a Director

-There are 15 seats on Toronto Humane Society’s Board of Directors; there are five seats available for election for the 2024 AGM.
+There are 15 seats on Toronto Humane Society’s Board of Directors; there are seven seats available for election for the 2024 AGM.

 Requirements